etan18/Obsidian-Notes/Computer Science/golang.md

+**Golang** is a systems programming language designed for scalable systems.
+It offers clean interfaces for concurrent processing capabilities and memory efficiency
 ## packages
 Base Go code exists within *packages*.
 All programs begin running package `main`.
 #### function syntax
 Functions within a package are defined as follows:
 ```